All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Not sure what to say?
 Follow this retention offer script below.

-If you are not satisfied with the retention offer or if it’s not available, you still have another option before cancelling the card.
+If you are not satisfied with the retention offer or if it’s not available, you still have another option before canceling the card.

 Downgrade cards